fractional-ciso/NIST-Cybersecurity-Documents/README.md

 This document provides technical guidance and recommendations for technologies that improve the security and robustness of interdomain traffic exchange.<br/>
 <br/>
 **NIST Guide to Secure Web Services (SP 800-95)**<br/>
-This document discusses how to make web services and portal apllications robust against the attacks to which they are subject. <br/>
+This document discusses how to make web services and portal applications robust against the attacks to which they are subject. <br/>
 <br/>
 **NIST Practical Combinatorial Testing (SP 800-142)** <br/>
 This document provides a self-contained tutorial on using combinatorial testing for real-world software, including how to use it effectively for system and software assurance.
 It introduces the key concepts and methods, explains use of software tools for generating combinatorial tests <br/>
 <br/>
 **NIST Guideline for Implementing Cryptography in the Federal Government (SP 800- 21)** <br/>
-This document is intended to provide a structured, yet flexible set of guidelines for selecting, specifying, employing, and evaluating cryptographic preotection mechanisms in Federal information systems- and this, makes a significant contribution toward satisfying the security requirements of FISMA, 2002.<br/>
+This document is intended to provide a structured, yet flexible set of guidelines for selecting, specifying, employing, and evaluating cryptographic protection mechanisms in Federal information systems- and this, makes a significant contribution toward satisfying the security requirements of FISMA, 2002.<br/>
 <br/>